Cqctxs/portfolio-2/portfolio/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## 3D Models

+This project uses 3D models stored in `public/models/`.
+These files (particularly `Background.glb`) are excluded from version control due to their large file size.

+**Important:** The `public/models/` directory is ignored in `.gitignore` to prevent large binary files from being committed to the repository.
+Make sure to keep your 3D model files locally or use a separate asset hosting solution.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: